-- What do families pay for coverage under Medicaid and CHIP?
+- What do families pay for coverage under Medicaid or CHIP?

-- When can I apply for Medicaid and CHIP?
+- When can I apply for Medicaid or CHIP?
 Is there a certain time of year I can apply?

-- How do I apply for Medicaid and CHIP?
+- How do I apply for Medicaid or CHIP?

 Answer: States have different income eligibility rules, but in most states, children up to age 19 with family income up to $50,000 per year (for a family of four) may qualify for Medicaid or the CHIP.
 In many states, family income can be even higher and children can still qualify.
 Young people up to 21 may be eligible for Medicaid.
 Youth who have "aged out" of foster care can be covered under Medicaid until they reach 26; there is no income limit for these youth.